 IT Fundamentals Pro (ITF Pro) was designed to provide students with a solid foundation of IT Skills and Knowledge.
 Through engaging lessons and hands-on learning, students will be able to learn hundreds of essential concepts in computer software, hardware, programming, databases, cybersecurity, networking, information systems, and much more.
 Whether pursuing careers in IT, medical, manufacturing, or other professional fields, TestOut ITF Pro enhances success in any setting that requires computers and technology.
 ITF Pro prepares students for the TestOut ITF Pro certification exam, a 100% performance based, pre-professional exam, as well as the CompTIA FC0-U61 ITF+ exam.
-Practice tests introduce students to certification testing, and help them gain confidence in what they've learned.
+Practice tests introduce students to certification testing and help them gain confidence in what they've learned.
+Industry-recognized credentials will be embedded in this course.